seanbreckenridge/my_feed/README.md

 ### feed_check

-`feed_check` compares some of my data which is updated more often (music (both mpv and listenbrainz), tv shows (trakt), chess, albums), by comparing the IDs of the latest items in the remote database the corresponding live APIs.
+`feed_check` compares some of my data which is updated more often (music (both mpv and listenbrainz), tv shows (trakt), chess, albums), by comparing the IDs of the latest items in the remote database to the corresponding live data sources.

 This is pretty personal as it relies on `anacron`-like [bgproc](https://github.com/seanbreckenridge/bgproc) tool to handle updating data periodically.